ESG Reporting Will Boost the Accounting Profession

 How accountants can help solve the ESG challenge

 ESG reporting initiatives will also result in improved transparency and comparability.
-Accountants are well suited to address the need for ESG disclosures with innovative and precise solutions.
+Accountants are well suited to address the need for ESG performance disclosures with innovative and precise solutions.
 Rising to meet the ESG challenge is just what the profession needs to retain talent and attract new recruits.